 Reminder: The Administrative Simplification and Compliance Act (ASCA) prohibits Medicare from making payments on claims not submitted electronically on or after October 16, 2003, unless a provider is small (fewer than 10 full-time equivalent employees for providers required to bill Medicare carriers) or meets one of the very few limited exceptions to this requirement.

 You must submit your claims electronically unless you meet the exceptions criteria established by ASCA.

 If you qualify to submit paper claims, follow these instructions when completing your CMS-1500 claim forms:

 Preparing the CMS-1500 Claim Form

-Palmetto GBA uses an optical character recognition (OCR) system to enter claim information from the CMS-1500 claim form into the processing system.
-In addition, OCR minimizes the manual intervention required to correctly process your Medicare Part B claims.
+Palmetto GBA scans claim information from the CMS-1500 claim form into the processing system.
 Successful scanning begins with the proper submission of claim data.
 It is important that claims be submitted with proper and legible coding.
 Claims that are not legible or properly coded will be returned or rejected.